Meet Our Team

 Kim is an avid baker and enjoys advocating for and educating people about the benefits of essential oils.

-As the Operations Coordinator for Amplify GR, Bethany Underwood is the behind-the-scenes rock star that keeps everything running smoothly.
+As the Operations Manager for Amplify GR, Bethany Underwood is the behind-the-scenes rock star that keeps everything running smoothly.
 Bethany has an extensive background in project coordination and community engagement, having held past roles as an executive assistant and volunteer archivist.
 Her career has taken her to cities across the U.S., including Oakland, CA and Indianapolis, IN, but as a Detroit-native, she settled back into the Mitten state full-time in 2015.
 In 2017, she started her role as the operations coordinator at Amplify GR.
 Bethany is proud to come to work each day to widen education and career pathways for all neighborhood residents, while supporting initiatives committed to business development and growth.